 Based on our experience, we find Agile Testing Quadrants (from the book by Lisa Crispin & Janet Gregory “Agile Testing: A Practical Guide for Testers and Agile Team”) highly beneficial in the process of building testing strategy.

 Looking at the image below, you can find a checklist for testing activities based on four axis representing four essential test groups: technology facing, supporting the team, business-facing, critique product.

 Owing to this checklist, we see a holistic development process that is able to encompass the testing needs of the project.
 By formulating the testing strategy and subsequent testing plan at the final stage of the Software Development Cycle, we are simply looking at the test implementation: a smooth transition that enables a seamless end to the project and assures the clients of the integrity of their software.

 As you may see at the quadrants, a key part in it plays the automation testing, which, in fact, reveals the time for most thoughtful exploratory testing.

-We are technical experts responsible for development, but our clients are their own business experts.
+We are technical experts responsible for the development, but our clients are their own business experts.
 To marry these together, the testing strategy must be matched by us with the overall business requirements that the client knows best.
 The merge of those two is evident on agile quadrants.
-This means a highly individualised and tailored service with users and business needs at the fore.
+This means a highly individualized and tailored service with users and business needs at the fore.

-The ultimate benefits of a well-defined testing strategy is a unified approach to the software development.
+The ultimate benefit of a well-defined testing strategy is a unified approach to software development.
 The results are seen in the bottom-line, in the user-friendly system application and in a shorter timescale.
 By incorporating the testing strategy from the very beginning, tests are easily audited and improvement is an easy, natural next step.

 If you like this post, please, consider sharing it with others!